 God is now with us in person

 As fascinating as it is to contemplate these philosophical and theological conundrums and try to figure them out, the mechanics of how God does things is not the most important thing for us to know.
-What’s important to know is that ever since God came to earth as Jesus Christ, God is able to be present with us personally whenever God decides that need that Divine Human presence.
+What’s important to know is that ever since God came to earth as Jesus Christ, God is able to be present with us personally whenever God decides that we need that Divine Human presence.

 So in answer to Nevada Sample’s final question: